Chapter 19 Statistical Sample Quotas Using Clustering Model

 • Population Size: The number of hosts that reside in the sub administrative unit.

-• Average cluster size: Average cluster size of hosts in the population in each sub administrative unit.
+• Average cluster size: Average cluster size of hosts in the population in each sub administrative area.
 An integer value between 1 (1 host per cluster in the population) and the total population size (1 cluster in the entire population).
 Note: The software will automatically ensure that your cluster size does not exceed the population size.

 • Correlation in disease status: Correlation in disease status between hosts sharing a cluster.
 A decimal between 0 (disease status among hosts in a cluster is independent) and 0.995 (disease status is nearly perfectly correlated among hosts sharing a cluster).

-20.6 Details on the Theory
+19.6 Details on the Theory

 Booth JG, Hanley BJ, Hodel FH, Jennelle CS, Guinness J, Them CE, Mitchell CI, Ahmed MS, Schuler KL.
 2024.
 Sample Size for Estimating Disease Prevalence in Free-Ranging Wildlife Populations: A Bayesian Modeling Approach.
 Journal of Agricultural, Biological, and Environmental Sciences, 29, 438–454. https://doi.org/10.1007/s13253-023-00578-7.